anima-wg/brski-over-802dot11/brski-over-802dot11.md

 --- abstract

-This document outlines the challenges associated with implementing Bootstrapping Remote Secure Key Infrastructures over 802.11 and 802.1x networks.
-Multiple options are presented for discovering and authenticating to the correct 802.11 SSID.
+This document outlines the challenges associated with implementing Bootstrapping Remote Secure Key Infrastructures over IEEE 802.11 and IEEE 802.1x networks.
+Multiple options are presented for discovering and authenticating to the correct IEEE 802.11 SSID.
 This initial draft is a  discussion document and no final recommendations are made on the recommended approaches to take.

 --- middle